UoS-SCCS/Compendium-PushServer/README.md

 # Compendium Push Server
 The Compendium Push Server acts as a relay point between the PC and the Companion Device.
-When a PC wants to start an interaction it sends the first message via the Push Server by crafting a JSON message containing the message to forward and the Companion Device Public Key ID.
-This Public Key ID is a SHA256 hash of the public key and acts as a universal identifiers for the Companion Device.
-On receipt of such a message the server checks its registration database, indexed by the Public Key ID to retrieve the Firebase Cloud Messaging (FCM) Device ID.
+When a PC wants to start an interaction it sends the first message via the Push Server by crafting a JSON message containing the message to forward and the Companion Device Public Key.
+On receipt of such a message the server checks its registration database, indexed by the Public Key to retrieve the Firebase Cloud Messaging (FCM) Device ID.
 Having retrieved the FCM Device ID it constructs an FCM message with the payload set to the incoming message payload and sends it with high priority.

 ## Setup
 In order to run your own server you need to have a Google Firebase account and credential file.
 In particular you will need to have the `GOOGLE_APPLICATION_CREDENTIALS` environment variable pointing to your credential file.